swentel/indieweb/README.md

 ![ScreenShot](https://realize.be/sites/default/files/2018-03/webmention-basic.png)

-## Pulling and publishing content / Bridgy
+## Sending webmentions and pulling and publishing content with Bridgy

 Bridgy pulls comments, likes, and reshares on social networks back to your web site.
 You can also use it to post to social networks - or comment, like, reshare, or even RSVP - from your own web site.
 Bridgy is open source so you can